Inflectra/rapise-documentation/docs/Guide/web_self_healing.md

 # Self-Healing

 !!! important "AI-Powered Feature"
+    The easiest way to use this feature is with an [Inflectra.ai](./ai_dashboard.md#inflectraai) subscription in Spira, with Rapise [connected](./spiratest_integration.md#connecting-to-spiratest).

+    Inflectra.ai is included in cloud trials.
+For production Spira instances, make sure it is [enabled](https://spiradoc.inflectra.com/Spira-User-Manual/Inflectra-Ai-In-Spira/#getting-started).

-    To use this feature, you need an active [Inflectra.ai](./ai_dashboard.md#inflectraai) subscription or you must bring your own tokens by configuring one of our [supported AI providers](./ai_dashboard.md#amazon-bedrock).
+Alternatively, you can bring your own tokens by configuring one of the [supported AI providers](./ai_dashboard.md#amazon-bedrock).

 ## Purpose